 That’s it, you have successfully cloned a WordPress site.

-There are definitely other ways to clone a WordPress site such as doing it manually which doesn’t even require WordPress admin access, but we believe there are no benefits to that unless you’re dealing with a really large website.
+There are other ways to clone a WordPress site, like doing it manually, which doesn’t require WordPress admin access.
+But we believe there are no benefits to that unless you’re dealing with a really big website.

-For majority of use-cases where you have to duplicate a WordPress site, we recommend using the above method because it’s the easiest and most comprehensive.
+For most times where you’re cloning a WordPress site, we recommend using the above method because it’s the easiest and most comprehensive.

-We hope this article helped you easily clone your WordPress site.
+We hope this article helped you learn how to easily clone your WordPress site.
 You may also want to see our guide to the difference between a domain name and web hosting and our expert picks of the best email marketing services for small businesses.